-Portion of developer fee Annual Operating Support \boxtimes Payments out of available cash flow Other: The project's annual operating budget includes \$2 ervices.
-0,000 p er year for CAC case manager and supportive
+Portion of developer fee Annual Operating Support \boxtimes Payments out of available cash flow Other: he project's annual operating budget include es \$20, 000 per year for CAC case manager and

 DD.
 PERFORMANCE DATA: Provide relevant performance data that provides insight into the supportive service partner's experience serving the target tenant population(s), and the outcomes for their tenants.
 Metrics could include the number of individuals served in a related program in a year, housing retention rates for individuals served in that program, connections to employment, etc.